 Regardless of where you are located in the world, if you have a Visa, MasterCard, or Maestro, credit or debit card, it is a good idea to read your financial card issuer’s terms and conditions in order to see if your payment will be accepted or if you will be charged for using this method.

-For those who can’t use a credit or debit card, or those of you who don’t wish to enter card details at a Web casino, an e-Wallet is a good alternative.
+For those who can’t use a credit or debit card, or those of you who don’t wish to enter card details at an online casino, an e-Wallet is a good alternative.

 Web wallets store your money, just as a physical wallet does, and you can send or receive funds electronically.
 When you set up an account you are either given an Account ID or you can use your email address, which will be used to login along with a password.
 You will also enter these details when making a deposit at the Internet casino of your choice.